 To understand what constitutes a breach of contract, it is important to first know what a contract is: a legally enforceable agreement between two or more parties.
 In Texas, such a thing can be created in written or oral form (subject to the “Statute of Frauds” that requires certain types of transactions be in writing), or even implied by the circumstances.
-The main difference between your ordinary every day “promise” that gets broken without consequence and one that can be enforced in court with damages is a bargained-for exchange of something of value to each side, or at least a detrimental change in economic position made in reliance on the word of another.
+The main difference between your ordinary everyday “promise” that gets broken without consequence and a breach that can be enforced in court with damages is a bargained-for exchange of something of value to each side, or at least a detrimental change in economic position made in reliance on the word of another.

 A valid contract thus requires each of the following elements: